manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 If there are only a few unique JOIN ON conditions, reusing the results can be more efficient than repeatedly executing queries on the right table.
 To enable this, the result sets are stored in a cache.

 This option allows you to configure the size of this cache.
-The default value is 20 MB, and setting this option to 0 disables caching.
+The default value is `20 MB`, and setting this option to 0 disables caching.

 Note that each thread maintains its own cache, so you should account for the number of threads executing queries when estimating total memory usage.